-IMPORTANT: I doubt there is a more inefficient way to power an arduino than the way I'm doing it!!
+IMPORTANT: I'm sure there is a more efficient way to power an arduino than the way I'm doing it!!
 As a newbie I've learned the hard way.
 Arduino Vin pin uses a linear voltage regulator which means that, with a 9V battery, you will be burning a big chunk of the power in the linear regulator itself!
 Not good.
 I did it this way because it was fast and just because I didn't know better ...but be sure that in Robo Frankie version 2.0 I will certainly do it differently.

 I'm thinking (out loud) that a DC DC Step up Switching Power Supply and a Li-ion rechargeable battery might be a better way.
 Your kind suggestion will be more than welcome...